-The authorized capital of the Corporation consists of an unlimited number of preference shares, issuable in series, and an unlimited number of Common Shares, of which no preference shares and 58,209,001 Common Shares are issued and outstanding as at March 22, 2013.
+The authorized capital of the Corporation consists of an unlimited number of preference shares, issuable in series, and an unlimited number of Common Shares, of which no preference shares and 58,209,001 Common Shares are issued and outstanding as at March 21, 2014.
 Each Common Share carries one vote in respect of each matter to be voted upon at the Meeting.
-Holders of outstanding Common Shares of record at the close of business on March 22, 2013 are entitled to vote at the Meeting except to the extent that a person has transferred any Common Shares after that date and the transferee of such Common Shares establishes proper ownership and requests not later than 10 days before the Meeting that the transferee's name be included in the list of Shareholders eligible to vote at the Meeting.
+Holders of outstanding Common Shares of record at the close of business on March 21, 2014 are entitled to vote at the Meeting except to the extent that a person has transferred any Common Shares after that date and the transferee of such Common Shares establishes proper ownership and requests not later than 10 days before the Meeting that the transferee's name be included in the list of Shareholders eligible to vote at the Meeting.

-To the knowledge of the directors and officers of the Corporation, other than as set out in the table below, no person beneficially owns or exercises control or direction over shares carrying more than 10% of the voting rights attached to any class of voting shares of the Corporation.
+To the knowledge of the directors and officers of the Corporation, other than as set out in the table below, no person beneficially owns or exercises control or direction over Common Shares carrying more than 10% of the voting rights attached to all of the issued and outstanding Common Shares.

-Number of Common Percentage of Name and address of holder Class of shares Type of ownership Shares Common Shares N. Murray Edwards Direct and Calgary/Banff, Alberta Common Shares Indirect 43,056,979 74.0%
+Name of Shareholder Class of shares Type of ownership Number of Common Shares Percentage of Common Shares N. Murray Edwards Common Shares Direct and Indirect 43,056,979 74.0%

-The directors and senior officers of the Corporation, as a group, hold 45,570,972 Common Shares representing approximately 78.29% of the outstanding voting shares of the Corporation as at March 22, 2013.
+The directors and senior officers of the Corporation, as a group, hold 45,504,024 Common Shares representing approximately 78.17% of the issued and outstanding Common Shares of the Corporation as at March 21, 2014.